kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 Also youll'll need to request the capability to message `eth:distro:sys`, so you can add it to the `request_capabilities` field in `pkg/manifest.json`.

 Next, you'll need some sort of ABI in order to interact with the contracts.
-The crate `alloy-sol-types` gives us a solidity macro to either define contracts from JSON, or directly in the rust code. you'll add it to `counter/Cargo.toml`:
+The crate `alloy-sol-types` gives us a solidity macro to either define contracts from JSON, or directly in the rust code.
+You'll add it to `counter/Cargo.toml`:

 ```
 alloy-sol-types = "0.7.0"